 1) The HPLMN UDM to the AMF: The UDM notifies the changes of the user profile to the affected AMF by the means of invoking Nudm_SDM_Notification service operation.
 The Nudm_SDM_Notification service operation contains the steering of roaming information that needs to be delivered transparently to the UE over NAS within the Access and Mobility Subscription data.
 If the HPLMN decided that the UE is to acknowledge successful security check of the received steering of roaming information, the Nudm_SDM_Notification service operation also contains an indication that the UDM requests an acknowledgement from the UE as part of the steering of roaming information.
 If the SOR-CMCI was obtained, the HPLMN UDM shall include the SOR-CMCI into the steering of roaming information;

-NOTE 2b: The UDM cannot provide the SOR-CMCI, if any, to the VPLMN AMF compliant to release 15 or release 16.
+NOTE 2b: The UDM cannot provide the SOR-CMCI, if any, to the VPLMN AMF which does not support receiving SoR transparent container (see 3GPP TS 29.503 [XX]).

 2) The AMF to the UE: the AMF sends a DL NAS TRANSPORT message to the served UE.
 The AMF includes in the DL NAS TRANSPORT message the steering of roaming information received from the UDM.